containerum/kdc-docs/content/installation/packages/2certificates.md

 key_size = 2048
 ```

 Arguments:

 `init-ca` - Initialize a CA.
 `gen-csr` - Prepare configuration for generating a CSRs.
 `sign file.crt` - Use CA to sign a CSR in file.csr.
 Result in file.crt.

-The script does not remove or overwrite any files with non-zero length - it
-completes the file structure to its full state by generating missing files from
-the files they are dependent on.
+The script does not remove or overwrite any files with non-zero length - it completes the file structure to its full state by generating missing files from the files they are dependent on.

-For example, if you put files `admin.key` and `etcd1.key` into an empty directory, and
-call this script from there, it will use `.key` files provided by you for
-generation of the CA certificate and `admin.csr` (and consecutively `admin.crt`).
-If you want to re-issue a certificate, just remove its `.cey`, `.csr` and `.crt`
-file and rerun the script.
+For example, if you put files `admin.key` and `etcd1.key` into an empty directory, and call this script from there, it will use `.key` files provided by you for generation of the CA certificate and `admin.csr` (and consecutively `admin.crt`).
+If you want to re-issue a certificate, just remove its `.cey`, `.csr` and `.crt` files and rerun the script.

-The `init-ca` subcommand create new cartificate authority from `[ca]` template in `cofnig.toml` file.
+The `init-ca` subcommand creates a new certificate authority from the `[ca]` template in `config.toml` file.
-The `gen-csr` subcommand generate certificate signing requests for all services, using IP addresses and DNS names from the `config.toml` file.
+The `gen-csr` subcommand generates a certificate signing requests for all services, using IP addresses and DNS names from the `config.toml` file.
-The `sign` subcommand signing CSR with CA key.
+The `sign` subcommand signs CSR with CA key.

 ### Usage examples

-For generate valid certificates range create valid config, like described below and run following commands:
+To generate a valid certificates range create a valid config like the one described below and run following commands:

 ```
 {{< highlight bash >}}